AZentertain: Arizona Gold Rush

 evidence and documentation to point to some possibilities that could

-have spawned the Lost Mine of the Iron Door legend.
+have spawned the Lost Mine with the Iron Door legend.

 The Santa Catalinas have been prized by